Disney buying Fox film, TV units for $52 billion in digital push

 In Britain, any investor acquiring 30 percent of a listed company is automatically forced to make a bid for the rest of the stock.
 The Takeover Panel said it would seek the opinions of Sky’s independent directors before making a decision.

-Additional reporting by Susan Heavey in Washington, Lisa Richwine in Los Angeles, Diane Bartz in Washington and Kate Holton in London; Editing by Patrick Graham and Bill Rigby
+Additional reporting by Susan Heavey in Washington, Lisa Richwine in Los Angeles, Diane Bartz in Washington, Sheila Dang in New York and Kate Holton in London; Editing by Patrick Graham and Bill Rigby